cyrusnavasca/nbdi-forecasting/README.md

 # Forecasting Nominal Broad Dollar Index

+This project is made for the final submission for UC Santa Barbara's PSTAT 174: Time Series Analysis taught by Dr. Raya Feldman.

 Time series forecast of the Nominal Broad Dollar Index (NBDI) using ARIMA, built in R.

 ## Data